A History of the Azores

 the whalemen of Pico cry, as ospreys soar pelagic

-circles, even the stinking rafflesia bloom, fertilized by
+circle, even the stinking rafflesia bloom, fertilized by

 carrion flies-- a virulent poinsettia-- is an endangered

 species.
-Oh fado, blues of the Azores, sing for all of us.
+Oh fado, blues of the Azores, sing for all of us!

 Corvo